-If you are just starting your AdWords campaign and do not know where to start, the channel report under the Acquisition tab can change your wild guesses into data-based decisions.
+If you are just creating your Google Ads campaign and do not know where to start, the channel report under the Acquisition tab can change your wild guesses into data-based decisions.

 This report helps you understand the key channels where you are already getting traffic:

 Suppose your website is getting lots of traffic from organic search.
 It gives you an idea if the PPC campaign on search network ads will help you increase revenue.

 In the same report, if you click the secondary dimension tab and click Source/Medium dimension, you can see which search engine either Google or Bing is more relevant to your paid advertising business.